NahimNasser/liquor/readme.txt

 3. Run `python manage.py steal_booze` to get data from the LCBO API, and store it in your models.

-4. Run `python manage.py analyze_booze` to get some.
+4. Run `python manage.py analyze_booze` to get some insights.